kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 object was believed to be fully operational at the time it was last probed.
 A possible monotonic condition could be `Succeeded`.
 A `True` status for `Succeeded` would imply completion and that the resource was no longer active.
-An object that was still active would generally not have a `Succeeded` condition.
+An object that was still active would generally have a `Succeeded` condition with status `Unknown`.

 Some resources in the v1 API contain fields called **`phase`**, and associated `message`, `reason`, and other status fields.
 The pattern of using `phase` is